una/personal-goals/ideas-and-misc/book-checklist.md

 ## May 2017
 - [x] The Design of Everyday Things -- Donald A. Norman
-- [ ] The Bear and the Nightingale -- Katherine Arden
+- [x] The Bear and the Nightingale -- Katherine Arden

+## June 2017
+- [ ] The Subtle Art of Not Giving a F*ck -- Mark Manson
 - [ ] And the Monkey Learned Nothing -- Tom Lutz
 - [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson

 ## On Deck

 - [ ] Thinking in Systems -- Donella Meadows
-- [ ] The Subtle Art of Not Giving a F*ck: Mark Manson

 ## To-Read/Recommendations:
 ---